 If the University closes a programme during the recruitment cycle, or makes changes to the programme, we inform applicants as early as possible in order to minimise the potential disruption to the application process.
 Where possible, we will offer an alternative programme in a similar subject area or support applicants’ substitution of choice to another institution via UCAS.

 Where we make major changes to programmes, or make a decision to close a programme, students are notified by the programme leader, and provided with the information required to enable them to continue to study and to complete the programme.
-Students have access to independent advice via UniHelp and the Progression and Support team.
+Students have access to advice via UniHelp and the Progression and Support team.
 Students can also seek independent advice from the Students’ Union Advice service.